 The Master's programme in Business Education includes studies of Economics and a second teaching subject, as well as general education and methods of teaching.
 The programme comprises 4 semesters and is completed on the basis of a Master's thesis and an oral examination.
 It requires 120 credit points.

 The Master’s programme prepares primarily for teaching at vocational schools, but will allow other careers as well.
 The alternatives include, among others:

-Those graduates, who want to become a teacher at vocational school, have to complete a practical teacher training programme of 18 month (“Referendariat”), consecutive to their university studies and organised by the respective ministry of education.
+Those graduates, who want to become a teacher at a vocational school, have to complete a practical 18 month teacher training programme (“Referendariat”), consecutive to their university studies and organised by the respective ministry of education.
 It consists of practical teaching and additional educational studies.
 In addition to their Master’s degree, applicants for the Referendariat have to present a certificate of 12 months’ practical experience in business and administration or of a successfully completed apprenticeship in economics and administration.

 Graduates with a very good Master’s degree are welcome to apply for doctoral studies.

 Master's programme in Business Education and Personnel Development

 The Master's programme "Business Education and Personnel Development" with graduation as "Master of Science" qualifies students for a wide range of professional activities in the field of vocational education and training, both within and outside the workplace.
 In particular, science-based areas of practice such as personnel development and personnel diagnostics, education management as well as vocational and job-related teaching and learning are addressed.